PatrickSannes/BetterLogic/README.md

 V0.9.10
 * Feature: Add NumSlide device.
 When adding, first you have to specify the min, max and step size.
 After that you can select your number variable.
 * Feature: Add Trigger variable with action cards.
 This trigger fires one time when being triggered
-* Feature: Add ClickMe device to create a button that can trigger
+* Feature: Add Trigger device to create a button that can trigger
 * Feature: Add trigger to API.
 Call
 	* PUT for increment: HTTP://HOMEYADDRES/api/app/net.i-dev.betterlogic/trigger/VARIABLENAME This triggers the given variable